 The dispatch time should be mentioned here again separately,

-!
+because the success of an entire campaign stands or falls with it easily!
 Even if you have reliably grasped the characteristics of your target group, a message within the wrong timing will miss the mark.
 The optimal time depends on your offer, special occasions or the goal of the message sent.
 Pay attention to alleged small things like time zones or important events for your target group.
 Hardly anyone can do anything in the middle of the night with an information about a super sale.
 Or even looks at his cell phone while he is cheering for an important soccer tournament.

 2. The content is irrelevant